 This article may contain affiliate links.
 Also, as an Amazon Associate I earn from qualifying purchases.

 Except for one boiling water and the other sending out a cool mist, there is not all that much difference in the cool mist or warm mist humidifier.

-One of the main benefits of using a humidifier is that it enhances your comfort in the house.
 When you have sinusitis, the one thing that you need most is comfort.
 It hurts even when you inhale.
 Thus, if a little humidity in the air can help you breathe much better and more comfortable, you should get that humidifier.

 First, here are a few things to know about sinuses:

 Sinuses are cavities found in the cheekbones, the area between the eyes and behind the nose.
 These cavities contain mucus.
 They connect to the nose via a narrow passage called the middle meatus.
 The mucus in the sinuses helps to humidify the air that gets into the nasal passage.

 The mucosal tissues sometimes swell when they are affected by irritants.
 Eventually, this leads to blockage of the nasal cavity.

 The swelling makes your sinuses feel congested, which causes difficulty in breathing.
 The symptoms of sinus infection are nasal congestion, headache and excess mucus.
 You can learn more about them here.

 Doctors use various options to treat sinuses, even going to the extent of removing growths that cause air blockage.

 Dry air aggravates the sinus problem as it damages the Cilia that help in filtering harmful microorganisms.
 It also makes the sinuses to become irritated.